 Advice for traveling to Inis Mor:

 For those traveling to Ireland for the first time, Ireland is an incredibly hospitable place for visitors and easeful place to travel compared to other countries.
+The 5 day length of the retreat on Inis Mor could offer the cushion of some time before and after the experience to have your own adventures on the mainland.
 It may not be possible for everyone, but if you have the freedom to arrive in Ireland a couple of days early, it can be helpful to adjust to the jet lag and rest before the retreat begins.
-Similarly if you have the flexibility to stay in Ireland a few days after the retreat, you will find the retreat to be a wonderful immersion that will bring greater depth to your travels in Ireland afterwards.
+Similarly if you have the flexibility to stay in Ireland a few days after the retreat, you will find the retreat to be a wonderful immersion that will bring greater depth to your travels and adventures in Ireland afterwards.
 Below is some advice for traveling.

 On Monday September 25th, please arrange to catch the 10:30am ferry from Ros a’ Mhíl (Rossaveal in English) to Inis Mor.
 We will meet you at 11:30am at the ferry landing on Inis Mor.